margaretmf/margaretmf.github.io/creativewriting.md

 In all it's glory and all its inhabitants

 In the light of eternity, I walk with you
-Weeded to the whole wide earth with all the colors, the folowers, the trees, and all of the people Walking equally withe veryone with a purpose
+Wedded to the whole wide earth with all the colors, the folowers, the trees, and all of the people Walking equally withe veryone with a purpose

 <br>